baskren/Forms9Patch/Forms9Patch/Forms9Patch.DocFX/index.md

 - Key Clicks Service: Do you want to make a system keyboard sound (and vibration, if available)?
 - Application Info Service: Do you want to quickly know your application's Name, Bundle/Package ID, Build number and Version string?
 - OS Info Service: What is the version of the device's operating system?
+- Clipboard: Copy/paste text, HTML text, and multiple objects (they can be of the same or different MIME types) within your app or to other apps.
+- Inter-app Data Sharing: Notice how some apps have a **Share** icon that presents a list of applications (and, on iOS services - like **Print**) to share data?